gambitproject/jsgte/fileformats/strategic.md

 Hence, the shorthand SF suggests itself.

-One of the problems is that SF is also a possible abbreviation for the *sequence form* that is derived from the *extensive form* (a game tree) and is a strategic description of the same size as the game tree.
+One of the problems is that SF is also a possible abbreviation for the *sequence form* which is another, different strategic description, which is derived from the *extensive form* (a game tree).
+Unlike the strategic form, the sequence form has the same size as the game tree.
 The sequence form is very useful for solving game trees of large (and even medium) size and we will use it.